A woman explains the disease online

 You can find more exciting health topics in the free 24vita newsletter, which you can sign up for here.

 When Tavia Finlayson goes blind, her condition begins to deteriorate.
 If you are blind for a long time, your eyes can shrink.
 “Just like grapes that turn into raisins,” she explains.
 Need to know.
-The TikToker then suffers from severe pain that greatly affects her daily routine and life.
+The TikToker then experiences severe pain, which greatly affects her daily routine and life.
 She compares the pain the young woman has to endure during this time as: “Like when you get a bad scratch in your eye or when sand irritates your eye – except this happens every day, all day, and in 2023 you will.”
 She was finally freed from the condition when doctors at St Joseph’s Hospital in London surgically removed her right eyeball.

 A young woman had her eyeball removed due to an autoimmune disease